Far4X/Far4X/README.md

 - 👋 Hi, I’m @Far4X
-- 👀 I’m interested in application developpement
+- 👀 I’m interested in application developpement / gamedev, but with writing code.
-- 🌱 I’m currently learning C++ (I almost finished it)
+- 🌱 I’m currently learning C++ (I am able to code with it), C# with .net (If you have a good free formation, tell me please !), and wab programming (a bit)
-- 💞️ I’m looking to collaborate on I don't know what
+- 💞️ I’m looking to collaborate on my projects, or others, just ask me if you want to collaborate with me.
+I am able to be on a Python or a C++ project
-- 📫 How to reach me : Discord : Farax#7544
+- 📫 How to reach me : Discord : Farax#7544, is the easiest way to reach me

 <!---
 Far4X/Far4X is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.